JeffreyL-hkucrypto/2020Sem2_Group104/README.md

 2. The total money amount of players
     - Using dynamic memory management to update the current situation.(Element 2 & 3)
 3. Record the game status
-    - Game status is output to a file for recording (Element 4)
+    - Game status is output to a file for recording.
+(Element 4)
 4. Chance and Community Chest cards
     - Random events (Element 1)
 5. Contains different functions to different files (Element 5)
+    - Details would br included in "Headers used" session.
-6. Records and reading the users location
+7. Records and reading the users location
-    - Using vector to store the users location and using dynamic memory management update immediately(Element 2 & 3)
+    - Using class vector to store the players' information and using dynamic memory management update immediately.(Element 2 & 3)
-7. Jail
+8. Jail
     - Player will be skipped for maximum 3 turns.
-User status is updated by vector and using dynamic memory management update immediately (element 2 & 3)
+User status is updated by vector and using dynamic memory management update immediately.(Element 2 & 3)

-#### How to execute
+#### Quick Start
-Just run main.cpp with all the files within the same directory.
+Just run Makefile with all the files within the same directory.
+Type in "make" with the correct directory.